 The fanciest boxes were adorned with a raised-relief or painted design inside and out, often using gold, silver or mother-of-pearl.
 These designs often referenced popular fables, poems or legends, or they might depict a famous locale.
 First imported from China, as early as the 10th century, by the early 1900s they became largely ceremonial, as western pens and pencils became more common.

 A small chest with multiple drawers used to store writing instruments is also known as a suzuribako.

 08 of 10

-The word tansu literally means cabinetry in Japanese, and in this instance, it references a number of different types of clever and portable chests.
+The word tansu means cabinetry in Japanese, and in this instance, it references several different types of clever and portable chests.
 These storage solutions were used in all areas of homes and also for travel (as with the sea chest shown here).
 Wheeled tansu was used by merchants as well.

 Note: The word “tansu” becomes “dansu” when linked with another word to describe the chest's functionality, as with the kondansu mentioned above.